DaluS/CHIMES/README.md

 ## Contributing as a Modeller
-The goal of a modeller is to implement models given the framework of `pygemmes`
+The goal of a modeller is to implement models given the framework of `CHIMES`

 ### Try being a user !